aspose-cad/Aspose.CAD-API-References/english/net/aspose.cad.fileformats.ifc/ifcimage/depth/_index.md

 ---
 title: IfcImage.Depth
 second_title: Aspose.CAD for .NET API Reference
 description: IfcImage property.
-Gets the depth
+Gets the depth.
+It is calculated from all the entities
 type: docs
 weight: 10
 url: /net/aspose.cad.fileformats.ifc/ifcimage/depth/
 ---
 ## IfcImage.Depth property

 Gets the depth.
+It is calculated from all the entities

 ```csharp
 public int Depth { get; }